 About

 Sam Ferguson is the principal of Ferguson Law PC.
 An experienced, creative and determined attorney, Sam has taken an active and leading role in cases featured in the New York Times, the Wall Street Journal, the San Francisco Chronicle, the East Bay Times, Oaklandside, the Appeal and other outlets.
 His philosophy in cases big or small is inspired by the wisdom of the great investigative journalist Robert Caro, “Turn Every Page.”
 Great law is made on great facts.
-Sam’s dogged investigations leave no stone unturned.

 Sam is the 2022 recipient of the James Madison Freedom of Information Award for his work in government and police transparency.